Pholcus opilionoides

 Habitat

 Builds loose, irregular webs in sheltered locations.
-In range, occupies cool, dark microhabitats including cellars, basements, building overhangs, and shaded corners.
+In native range, occupies cool, dark microhabitats including cellars, basements, building overhangs, and shaded corners.
 In North America, found in similar anthropogenic as well as outdoor locations near buildings.

 Distribution